suzierandall/quotable/README.md

 Quotable creates 'useful' quotes using the in-built dictionary, such as:

-> he looked dull whilst she pondered the noisy plate
+> He appeared frightened as she borrowed your hungry fish

-> he appeared frightened as she borrowed your hungry fish
+> You became sweet yet hungry, and she pondered the boring ocean